lucaminudel/TDDwithMockObjectsAndDesignPrinciples/TDDMicroExercises/README.md

 ## A possible solution

-Here you find one of the possible solutions for the exercise: [proposed solution.] (https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/tree/master/TDDMicroExercises.ProposedSolution#readme)
+Here you find one of the possible solutions for the exercise and general comment to assess your solutions: [possible solutions.] (https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/tree/master/TDDMicroExercises.ProposedSolution#readme)

-Feel free to send your comments and questions.
+## Share your solutions

+Share your solutions [here] (https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples/tree/master/TDDMicroExercises.YoursSolutions#readme).